-- by taking direct action with the populations concerned, and notably with vulnerable groups and disabled people; - by coordinating our actions, establishing partnerships or supporting other operators; - by assuming our role as an independent, nonreligious, non-political, non-profit and nongovernmental organisation with regard to the

-- people benefiting from our actions, national and international institutions, professional organisations and the general public; - by influencing the behaviour and policies of stakeholders and institutions through dialogue, the dissemination of Handicap International's principles and recommendations, and reference to relevant Human Rights and International Humanitarian Law conventions.
+- by taking direct action with the populations concerned, and notably with vulnerable groups and disabled people; - by coordinating our actions, establishing partnerships or supporting other operators; - by assuming our role as an independent, non-religious, non-political, non-profit and non-governmental organisation with regard to the people benefiting from our actions, national and international institutions, professional organisations and the general public; - by influencing the behaviour and policies of stakeholders and institutions through dialogue, the dissemination of Handicap International's principles and recommendations, and reference to relevant Human Rights and International Humanitarian Law conventions. - by providing, on an ancillary basis, services to organisations and individuals of all kinds, interested in the expertise that the Federation has developed in the aforementioned fields that make up its remit.

-A mission of Management and Coordination of the Federal Network:
+• A mission of Management and Coordination of the Federal Network:

-At the supranational level, the Federation embodies the federal network which is constituted by its member associations (hereafter the "Federal Network").
+At the supranational level, the Federation embodies the Federal Network which is constituted by its Member Associations (hereafter the "Federal Network").
 The Federation has responsibility and full authority for:

-- ensuring that the global and general interests of Handicap International's mission prevail over each member associations' individual interests and over any national concerns that might be pertaining to them; - deciding the Federal Network's multi-annual strategy; - ensuring all its members associations apply the multi-annual strategy at the national level; - defining the policies and management rules applicable to the whole network and ensuring its members associations comply with these rules and policies; - deciding and overseeing the operational activity of international aid and development projects on behalf of its members associations; - implementing the network's advocacy and political action on an international level, in countries where there is no member association, and ensuring the coherency of advocacy actions carried out on a national level by its member associations; - developing the Federal Network by creating or admitting new members associations to the Federation; - creating any new entity to promote the Federal Network's interests.
+- ensuring that the global and general interests of Handicap International's mission prevail over each Member Associations' individual interests and over any national concerns that might be pertaining to them; - deciding the Federal Network's multi-annual strategy; - ensuring all its members associations apply the multi-annual strategy at the national level; - defining the policies and management rules applicable to the whole network and ensuring its members associations comply with these rules and policies; - deciding and overseeing the operational activity of international aid and development projects on behalf of its members associations; - implementing the network's advocacy and political action on an international level, in countries where there is no Member Association, and ensuring the coherency of advocacy actions carried out on a national level by its Member Associations; - developing the Federal Network by creating or admitting new members associations to the Federation; - creating any new entity to promote the Federal Network's interests.

-ARTICLE 4 I MEANS OF ACTION
+ARTICLE 4.
+MEANS OF ACTION